krzentner/language-world/data/gpt-3.5-turbo/goal_md/hand-insert-2.md

-I'm sorry, but I'm a language model and I don't have sufficient information about the environment, robot, or puck to provide specific guidance for the task.
-Can you please provide more details and clarify the task?
+I think you may have typed the wrong task name, as `hand-insert` is not listed in the original prompt.
+Could you please clarify which task you are referring to?